 This relatively new model from Jelly Comb aims to offer a gaming mouse that's both versatile and ergonomically-minded.
 While not as precise as regular gaming mice, it does come with plenty of DPI settings (from 1,000 to 1,600) and also works really well as an office-based peripheral or as a tool for more casual surfing.

 The contoured shaped is nothing revolutionary, but it's still very comfortable, and the matte finish offers plenty of grip when you're sweating through a long gaming session.
-A worthy contender for the best vertical mouse for 2019.
+A worthy contender for the best vertical mouse.

 Microsoft has a long history of producing strong peripherals to support its hardware and software offerings, and the ergonomic niche is no exception.
 The Sculpt is an ergonomic design that uses just enough height and width to fit the natural contours of your hand.
 The thumb scoop on the side enables you to grip naturally, which in turn takes the strain off your wrist.